spacetelescope/jwst/docs/jwst/jump/arguments.rst

   not have its neighbors flagged.
 The goal is to prevent flagging jumps that would be too small to significantly affect the slope determination.
 The default value is 10.

-  After a jump of at least 'after_jump_flag_dn1' DN, frames up to 'after_jump_flag_time1' seconds will be also flagged as jumps.
-That pair of arguments are defined as:
+  After a jump of at least 'after_jump_flag_dn1' DN, groups up to 'after_jump_flag_time1' seconds will be also flagged as jumps.
+That pair of arguments is defined as:
 * ``--after_jump_flag_dn1``: A floating point value in units of DN
 * ``--after_jump_flag_time1``: A floating point value in units of seconds

-  A second threshold and time can also be set: after a jump of at least 'after_jump_flag_dn2' DN, frames up to 'after_jump_flag_time2' seconds will be also flagged as jumps.
-That pair of arguments are defined as:
+  A second threshold and time can also be set: after a jump of at least 'after_jump_flag_dn2' DN, groups up to 'after_jump_flag_time2' seconds will be also flagged as jumps.
+That pair of arguments is defined as:
 * ``--after_jump_flag_dn2``: A floating point value in units of DN
 * ``--after_jump_flag_time2``: A floating point value in units of seconds